A Manager's Guide to Executive Coaching

 What It Takes to Become an Executive Coach

-Unfortunately, (or perhaps, fortunately, if you are interested in becoming a coach), not much.
+Unfortunately, (or perhaps, fortunately, if you are interested in being a coach), becoming a coach doesn't require much.
 Just about any retired executive, consultant, ex-HR or training practitioner, or therapist can call themselves an executive coach.
-There is no formal or required certification, although many have turned to the International Coach Federation (ICF) for formal certification.
+There is no formal or required certification, although many have turned to the International Coach Federation (ICF) to become certified.

 Who Hires Executive Coaches

 Companies used to hire executive coaches to come in and fix broken executives.
 Nowadays, most companies hire executive coaches as a way to invest in their top executives and high potentials.
 It’s no longer a stigma to have a coach; it’s a status symbol.